eraters/playit.gg/README.md

 ### `playit.login(opts)`

-Use This To Change The User Thats Logged In, With You're Discord Username, And Password
+Use This To Change The User Thats Logged In, With Your Discord Username, And Password

 |  Option  | Required |            Description            | Default |
 | :------: | :------: | :-------------------------------: | :-----: |
 |  email   |   Yes    |  Email For Your Discord Account   |  None   |
 | password |   Yes    | Password For Your Discord Account |  None   |

-### `playit.loginWithToken`
+### `playit.loginWithToken(opts)`

 Use This To Change The User Thats Logged In, With A Discord Token